Agent Sandbox

 print(f"Snapshot saved with ID: {snapshot_response.snapshot_uid}")

-# 5. Clean up the original sandbox
+# 5. Suspend the Sandbox

 sleep()

-# 6. Later, restore the sandbox from the snapshot
+# 6. Later, Resume the Sandbox

 # 7. Verify the filesystem state was preserved

-response = restored_sandbox.commands.run("cat /tmp/data/status.txt")
+response = sandbox.commands.run("cat /tmp/data/status.txt")

 print(response.stdout) # Should output 'session_active'